Hotels4Teams

 Which hotels in Bozeman, Montana offer free parking?

-Which hotels in Bozeman, Montana have a pool?
+Which hotels in Bozeman, Montana have an outdoor pool?

 Which hotels in Bozeman, Montana have suites or extra space?

-Which hotels in Bozeman, Montana have an in-room kitchen or kitchenette?
+Which hotels in Bozeman, Montana have a full in-room kitchen?

 Ready to book in Bozeman?